Étienne de Veniard, Sieur de Bourgmont: Expedition to the Great Plains

-Due to the heat, Bourgmont became ill, and the entire party of over 1,000 people returned to the Kaw village.
-Bourgmont sent an emissary ahead to contact the Padouca and tell them he would soon be coming, and that he would bring two Padouca slaves to be returned to the tribe as an expression of good will.
+There was sickness within the villages, with Bourgmont giving treatments.
+Bourgmont contracted fever.
+After days of travel, he became too ill to ride and on July 31 was carried on stretcher by Indians for return to Fort d'Orleans.
+Before turning, Bourgmont sent an emissary ahead to contact the Padouca and tell them he would soon be coming, sending with the emissary two Padouca slaves returned to the tribe as an expression of good will.
 Bourgmont's emissary found the Padouca in western Kansas, most likely in the region of the El Cuartelejo in Scott County.
 It had become a refuge for Indians fleeing the Spanish in New Mexico.
 Eight villages with about 600 men in total lived in the area.
 They agreed to relocate closer to the Kaw village in order to meet Bourgmont when he was able to resume his journey.
 Five Padouca returned to the Kaw village as guides.

 Recovered from his illness, on October 8 Bourgmont resumed his journey to the Padouca.
-His party was much smaller and more nimble: 15 French and Métis, including Bourgmont's half-Missouria son; the five Padoucas, seven Missouria, five Kaw, four Otoe, and three Iowa.
+With enough horses to carry the baggage, his party was much smaller and more nimble: 15 French and Métis, including Bourgmont's half-Missouria son; the five Padoucas, seven Missouria, five Kaw, four Otoe, and three Iowa.
 The Osage were not recorded as part of this smaller expedition.
 Ten horses carried the baggage.
 The party proceeded southwest and on October 11 at the crossing of the Kansas River, near present-day Rossville, Bourgmont recorded seeing buffalo.
 The expedition passed through innumerable buffalo, a hunter's paradise.
 They recorded 30 herds in one day, each herd consisting of 400-500 buffalo.
 Bourgmont wrote, "Our hunters kill as many as they please."
 Deer were also abundant.
 In one day they saw more than 200, plus numerous turkeys near the streams.